timganev/patterns/README.md

 ### Creational Pattern
 1. Factory Pattern - most used pattern.
 In Factory pattern, we create object without exposing the creation logic
 2. Singleton Pattern - involves a single class
-3. Build Pattern - builds a complex object using simple objects and using a step by step approach.
+3. Builder Pattern - builds a complex object using simple objects and using a step by step approach.
 4. Prototype pattern - refers to creating duplicate object while keeping performance in mind.

 ### Structural Pattern